Suggester/Documentation/config/colorchange.md

 # Configuration Element: Color Change

 ### What is it for?
-If configured, this setting zllows you to automatically change the color of the suggestion embed when the number of net upvotes reaches a certain theresold, you can customize the color and the number of *net* upvotes necessary to change the color!
+If configured, this setting allows you to automatically change the color of the suggestion embed when the number of *net* upvotes reaches a certain theresold.\
+You can customize the color and the number of *net* upvotes necessary to change the color!

 ### Default Values
 At **15** net upvotes, the embed color will change to **#FFD700**.